 As a result, a 20 member cross-functional team was formed to address the issue in a way that reflects Barry-Wehmiller’s leadership principles.
 The team responded with this question: If we measure success by the way we touch the lives of people, then isn’t safety really about the desire for each and every team member to arrive home safely each day?

-As this example shows, an innovative approach can have a positive impact on employees, on the organization, and even on society.
-Barry-Wehmiller’s most recent effort involves embarking on a Lean Enterprise Journey, which equips team members with tools and techniques to help them visualize the unique contribution they make to the business.
+As this example shows, an innovative approach can have a positive impact on employees, on the organization, and even on society, leading to inspirational leadership.
+Barry-Wehmiller’s recent effort involves embarking on a Lean Enterprise Journey, which equips team members with lean tools and techniques to help them visualize the unique contribution they make to the business.
 Then cross-functional teams refine processes to support a more efficient and practical approach to the work.